Migrant deaths along the Mexico–United States border: Trends

 A study by the Center for Immigration Research at the University of Houston found that, "In the late 1980s, the number of foreign transient deaths usually exceeded 300, and peaked in 1988 at 355.
 Thereafter, the number of deaths fell to 180 in 1993 and 1994.
 After 1994 the number of deaths started to increase again, peaking in 2000 at 370.
 Border Patrol counts for 2001 and 2002 show a small decrease in the number of deaths in those years compared to 2000."

 The number of deaths of illegal immigrants along the border has increased on a regular, yearly basis since the middle 1990s, particularly in the state of Arizona.
 As of summer 2006, tighter enforcement in Arizona has likely led to fewer deaths there, but border wide fatalities were approaching the record pace of 2005.

 In 2012, the United States Border Patrol found the remains of 463 migrants in the U.S., of which 177 were discovered along the section of the border near Tucson, Arizona.
 The Rio Grande Valley of South Texas reported 150 migrant remains found, a jump from 2011 due to the increased numbers of Central American migrants.

+An ethnographer by the name of Seth Holmes noted that there were 500 deaths in the Tucson region just in his second year of field studies.
+This shows how there was a high number of fatalities in a concentrated geographical area suggesting that the overall total along the U.S. Mexico border was higher.

 Exposure

 Hyperthermia is one of the most common causes of migrant border deaths in the U.S. There was a sharp rise in the number of people dying from hypothermia and dehydration, from 1993 to 1997, as increased border enforcement diverted undocumented migration flows from urban crossing points to more remote areas where the risk of death was higher.

+On July 23, 2017, 10 illegal immigrants died of exposure in a tractor-trailer discovered at a Wal-Mart in San Antonio.

-On 25 June 2019, seven migrants including a woman and three children were found dead U.S. Border Patrol near the Rio Grande in South Texas.
+On 25 June 2019, seven migrants including a woman and three children were found dead by U.S. Border Patrol Agents near the Rio Grande in South Texas.
 The death was reportedly due to heat exposure and dehydration.
 A 6-year-old Indian girl was also found dead in June 2019, from heat exposure in western Arizona who was abandoned along with a group of migrants by the smugglers in a remote desert location.

 On June 27, 2022, 53 people were discovered dead in and around a tractor-trailer near Lackland Air Force Base in San Antonio, Texas.
 The deaths were reportedly caused by heat exhaustion and asphyxiation during an apparent illegal migrant smuggling attempt across the US-Mexico border.
 It is described as the deadliest trafficking incident in the history of the United States.